 A couple of years back, London-based climate nerds Christophe McGlade and Paul Ekins crunched the numbers and argued that around third of oil reserves, half of gas reserves and over 80% of current coal reserves should remain in the ground if we’re going to limit global warming to 2°C. They also explicitly call out drilling the Arctic as a bad idea.
 Companies that choose to dig and burn regardless of this research are cherry picking which bit of science they want to listen to.

 So, want to do something positive to take action on climate change?
 Visit your local science museum.
 Press all the buttons, gawp at all the dinosaurs and marvel at all the cool stuff you can learn about the planet we live on.
 But check the list of sponsors on the wall too, and, if you suspect some of them care more about making money from oil, coal and gas than listening to the science of climate change, fill in a visitor comment form.
 Because setting fire to fossils is sooo last century.

-This It’s Happening blog is funded by our pals at Ben & Jerry’s.
+This blog post is funded by our pals at Ben & Jerry’s.
 Banner photo: Don DeBold, creative commons.